Cookie Monster’s real name is Sid.

 Some butterfly species are extremely fast; the Skipper Butterfly can fly faster than a horse can run.

-Canadian law requires citizens answer a math question when entering sweepstakes.
+Canadian law requires citizens to answer a math question when entering sweepstakes.
 This is done to add some aspect of skill to the contest.

 Neptune was the first planet to be found through mathematical predictions rather than telescopic location.